SixLabors/docs/articles/fonts/measuringtext.md

 # Measuring Text

-`TextMeasurer` lets you run the same layout engine that rendering uses, without drawing anything.
-This is the right tool when you need to size a container, choose a wrapping width, place labels, or inspect line metrics before you render.
+Measurement is often the point where text layout stops being abstract and starts affecting a real UI. `TextMeasurer` lets you run the same shaping and layout engine that rendering uses, which means you can decide widths, line breaks, placements, and bounds before anything is drawn.

 ### Choose the right measurement